 Periodically Olight has flash sales and you can often pick up torches at a considerable discount.
 There’s a flash sale on the S1R Baton 2 on the 22nd March for the day with 30% off making the torch £38.49, a bargain.

-There’s also a bundle offer with
+There’s also a bundle offer with a S1R Baton 2 and a I3T EOS together with 40% off

 I’ve had a few small torches over the years and even though they have been good they’ve never quite fulfilled my expectations, the S1R has met those expectations, sure, there are things I might like different, but taking into consideration that it only weighs 51g and measures 21x63mm it’s a great torch.